 In the battle of trail walking shoes vs hiking boots, at first glance it would appear there could be only one winner here.
 Boot designs might vary hugely in terms of how high the cuff is or how meaty and thick the outersole is, but virtually without exception, they are always going to put up a better defence against accidents (twisted ankles) and injury from trail hazards (from nettle stings and thorn scrapes to rock fall and snake bites) than a shoe.

 A boot will often have a protective rand over the toe box, while these are less substantial or non-existent on trail shoes.
 The higher, lace-lashed cuff on a boot not only supplies superior protection for your ankle, it also means the waterproofing system on the footwear still operates effectively in deeper streams, bogs and snow.
 And, especially if the tongue is integrated (which most are), will stop grit and other annoying particles getting into your boot.

 Boots typically have a nice thick midsole with sophisticated cushioning (often multidensity EVA) to protect your foot and joints from the impact of multiple footfall.
 If you're taking on America's best thru-hikes or bagging mutliple Munros in Scotland, your ankles and knees will thank you for a sturdy boot.

-Many models are available with a breathable-waterproof Gore-Tex (or similar) lining that will provide protection from mud and trail juice, although only up to ankle-deep conditions, and tough uppers.
+Many models are available with a breathable-waterproof GORE-TEX (or similar) lining that will provide protection from mud and trail juice, although only up to ankle-deep conditions, and tough uppers.
 So, in terms of protection, you could say that hiking shoes are certainly closer to their hiking boot counterpart than they are to trail running shoes.